kuhe/code-samples/C++ Learning Reference/README.md

 todo:

+    Short
+        stack allocation of ArrayList (no constructor call?) results in faulty delete in destructor add range-based-for-loop compatibility to List family

         harden (hash) sets
         add a TreeSet implementation
         more specialty graphs

+    Long
-    add standard iterator compatibility? (is that even possible?) see 23.2 Container Requirements, refactor to meet requirements
+        see 23.2 Container Requirements, refactor to meet requirements

 ### Code Style Notes